valerie035/data-analytics-winter-2025/module_1/assignment_1.md

   - Was the Google result more or less detailed?
   - Did you find videos, articles, or blog posts helpful?
   - Include any relevant link(s) you found helpful and explain why.
+The Google search was much more detailed and it had as I like visuals.
+It also had different learning methods (ex instructional with visual).
+This youtube link was https://www.youtube.com/watch?v=a60852orvZE
 ---

 ### 4. **Pick Another Scenario*